16 Motorcycle Hand Signals for Group Riding

 Right turn

 Let the group know you are turning right.
-Use this signal to lead or to break from the group, depending on your status in the group (leading or following).
+Use this signal to lead to break from the group, depending on your status (leading or following).
 Bend your elbow 90 degrees, then point your clenched fist at the sky to complete the signal.

 moto hand signals - stop